-I recently developed the Positioned 4 Growth Workshop and when going through it live, each attendee received a personalized Online Positioning Report Card.
+A while back when I was developing the Positioned 4 Growth Workshop, and when going through it live when it first launched, each attendee received a personalized Online Positioning Report Card.

 After reviewing 20 advisors’ online profiles, what I found was that the average advisor has done about 30% of what’s needed to create a professional image that builds authority, trust and credibility online.
 This means there is a lot of room for improvement and for those that take a few steps now to enhance your online presence, it provides an opportunity to stand out above the competition.

 Let me share with you a few simple things you can do that don’t necessarily require a lot of time and effort to apply, but can greatly impact how you’re perceived online.